rayydev/RayyBoxes/README.md

 # License

+If You Edited code and shared the your version of RayyBoxes Please tag me

+# GNU License
 Preamble
 The GNU General Public License is a free, copyleft license for software and other kinds of works.